1. How do I choose a good topic?

 4. Where can I see examples of past winning presentations?

-Our 2021 IBESCC Results and Video Resources pages have links to winning presentations from last years.
+We have videos links on all the IBESCC results pages for each year's competition.
 Take note of the way these presentations analyze the ethical, business, and legal dimensions of their solution and the way they handle the Q&A with the judges.

 5. Can we give handouts in addition to the Executive Summary?

 Handouts are permitted only for the 25 Minute Presentation.
 The Executive Summary is limited to one page, but additional handouts have no limitations.
 However, we strongly advise teams to remember that it is easier for judges to process a few, well thought-out pages than a large pile of paperwork.

 6. Why is the executive summary limited to one page?